rust-gamedev/rust-game-ports/README.md

 ## Source Projects

 - Code the Classics Vol. 1 ([repository](https://github.com/Wireframe-Magazine/Code-the-Classics) and [book](https://wireframe.raspberrypi.org/books/code-the-classics1)): A very beautiful book on beginning game programming, written in Python; the project comprises of several games of different genres, each with a surprising complexity under the hood

+## Projects structure/configuration

+- all the projects share a Cargo configuration (in the repository root), with tweaks to speedup the compilation
+- each project uses a `nightly` Rust toolchain, in order to take advantage of the Cargo configuration
+- each project has a dedicated Visual Studio Code configuration (`.vscode` directory)
+- the Rusty Roguelike project has one directory (workspace) for each step, but a shared `target` directory (in the parent directory of the projects)